Support the Fife And Drum Corps

 Reviving a Tradition

-In 2023, the Heritage Hill State Historical Park will resurrect the sounds of the fifes and drums at old Fort Howard with the establishment of a fife and drum corps.
-The fife and drum corps will provide seasonal interpretation at HHSHP.
-This is defined as the period between May and November, with some special event performance during the Holiday season.
-The frequency is not yet determined but it is known that individual elements of the corps will be employed on a daily basis at the Fort.
-Large group performances may be performed on a weekly basis.
-Uniforms and equipment, as well as the repertoire and practice methods will painstakingly conform to period-correct standards.
+In 2023, the Heritage Hill State Historical Park resurrected the sounds of the fifes and drums at old Fort Howard with the establishment of a fife and drum corps.
+The fife and drum corps provides seasonal interpretation at Heritage Hill.
+This is defined as the period between May and November, with some special event performance outside this season.
+The frequency is flexible, but individual elements of the corps are be employed on a daily basis at the Fort.
+Large group performances are performed for special events.
+Uniforms and equipment, as well as the repertoire and practice methods painstakingly conform to period-correct standards.

 The Music

-The music repertoire will consist of tunes that were commonly played during the 1830s, as well as the duty signals as outlined in the 1835 edition of The School of the Soldier.
-These will be researched from primary sources and commonly available secondary sources such as the Company of Fifers and Drummers publications.
+The music repertoire consists of tunes that were commonly played during the 1830s, as well as the duty signals as outlined in the 1835 edition of The School of the Soldier.
+These were researched from primary sources and commonly available secondary sources such as the Company of Fifers and Drummers publications.

 Music Instruction

-In keeping with the goal of excellence, Heritage Hill will employ instructors to build student technical efficiency and musical maturity, and to teach them the repertoire.
-Instruction will be done in a group setting at Heritage Hill.
-We envision two levels – a senior corps and junior corps.
-The senior corps will assist with instructing the junior members, where appropriate, and will be the primary public expression of the Corps.
+In keeping with the goal of excellence, Heritage Hill employs instructors to build student technical efficiency and musical maturity, and to teach them the repertoire.
+Instruction is done in a group setting at Heritage Hill.
+Currently the Park has two levels – a senior corps and junior corps.
+The senior corps assists with instructing the junior members, where appropriate, and is the primary public expression of the Corps.
 Applicants for the junior corps may start instruction as young as 10 years old.

 Your Support will ensure that we meet the mission of sharing the cultural and historical ties that bind our community together.
 Together, with your support, Heritage Hill State Historical Park offers a direct link to our shared history and cultural leanings.
 Make a gift now and help us advance the development of this important music preservation program.
 To learn more about sponsorships, contact Madeleine Buchholz-Kneeland at madeleine@heritagehillgb.org.